French budget minister in tax fraud probe resigns

 The brief presidency statement said the move came at Cahuzac's own request.
 It named Europe Minister Bernard Cazeneuve as his successor.

-Earlier, the public prosecutor said police laboratory tests showed a correlation between the voice of Cahuzac and one heard in a recording of a telephone call published by Mediapart, in which a male voice acknowledges holding an account at UBS.
+Earlier, the public prosecutor said police laboratory tests showed a correlation between the voice of Cahuzac and that in a recording of a telephone call published by Mediapart, in which a male voice acknowledges holding an account at UBS.

-"In other words, the result of our analysis reinforces the hypothesis that Jerome Cahuzac is the unidentified speaker," the Paris prosecutor's office said in a statement.
+"In other words, the result of our analysis reinforces the hypothesis that Jerome Cahuzac is the unidentified speaker," the office of the Paris prosecutor said in a statement.

 French prosecutors opened a preliminary investigation into the affair in January, but this step takes the inquiry to a new level and will involve deploying greater resources to the case and cooperation with other judiciaries, notably in Switzerland.

-Personally wealthy thanks to a profitable hair-implant facility he ran with his wife, Cahuzac turned to politics in the late 1980s and became known as the toughest budget-watcher in the Socialist Party.

-In government, he spearheaded a crackdown on tax evasion and fraud that prompted public shaming of figures like actor Gerard Depardieu, on top of his role as a "scalpel" paring down France's huge public-spending bill.
+Cahuzac, a former plastic surgeon who rose to prominence as the Socialist Party's toughest budget-watcher, has led efforts to crack down on tax evasion and fraud by French citizens seeking to avoid high levies at home.

-His resignation comes at a sensitive time for Hollande's government as it undertakes a process of redrafting deficit reduction plans vital to maintaining fiscal credibility with France's euro zone partners.
+His resignation could hardly come at a more sensitive time as Hollande's government is in the process of redrafting deficit reduction plans vital to maintaining fiscal credibility with France's euro zone partners.

 Weaker-than-expected growth forced the government to abandon Hollande's pledge to cut the public deficit to an EU-imposed ceiling of 3 percent of economic output this year, tumbling a key pillar of Cahuzac's fiscal policy.